When Does the Film "Jonah Hex" (2010) Take Place?

 1776 + 100 = 1876.

 Additionally, there are multiple flashbacks that take place 6 years previous to the main action of the story.
-We know this because Quentin Turnbull says, "I hear them, Mr. Lusk, because I've heard them for six long years." when referring to his feelings since the events of the prologue.
-That puts it in 1870 AD
+We know this because Quentin Turnbull says, "And l hear them, Mr. Lusk, as I've heard them for six long years.", referring to his feelings since the events of the prologue.
+That puts it in 1870 AD.

 1876 - 6 = 1870.

-Other flashback are specified as taking place during the American Civil War, which lasted from 1861 AD to 1865 AD but are otherwise unplaceable
+Other flashbacks are specified as taking place during the American Civil War, which lasted from 1861 AD to 1865 AD but are otherwise unplaceable.